 Object No. Asset Definition Property to be maintained by the current security policy 4 Accessibility to the TOE functions and data only for authorized subjects Property of the TOE to restrict access to TSF and TSF-data stored in the TOE to authorized subjects only.
 Availability 5 Genuineness of the TOE Property of the TOE to be authentic in order to provide the claimed security functionality in a proper way.
-This asset covers the 'Authenticity of the MRTD's chip' in [BACPassPP].
-Availability represents a prerequisite for anonymity of the MRTD holder
+This asset covers the 'Authenticity of the Availability

+4 represents a prerequisite for anonymity of the MRTD holder